Getting financial and other types of support

 Other types of support

-If you have a child with disability, your doctor or family health nurse can put you in touch with a support group in your local area.
+If you have a child with disability, your doctor or midwife can put you in touch with a support group in your local area.

 You can also find information and support at: